learn-co-students/module-1-code-challenge-nyc-mhtn-web-082718-redeploy-complete-this-challenge-1536068244/README.md

   - returns all of the reviews
 - `Review#customer`
   - returns the customer object for that given review
-  - Once a review is created, I should not be able to change the author
+  - Once a review is created, I should not be able to change the author  (attr reader!)
 - `Review#restaurant`
   - returns the restaurant object for that given review
-  - Once a review is created, I should not be able to change the restaurant
+  - Once a review is created, I should not be able to change the restaurant (attr reader!)
 - `Review#rating`
   - returns the star rating for a restaurant.
 This should be an integer from 1-5
 - `Review#content`